 Best air cleaning indoor plants

 Together with expert tips, our guide will inform you of everything you need to know, including where to position and how to care for air purifying plants.
+Many of these options make great additions as kitchen plants due to their air purifying properties.

 1. Bird’s nest fern